GenSim: A General Social Simulation Platform with Large Language Model based Agents: Features of GenSim

 \subsection{Simulation Error Correction}

 Most previous LLM-agent-based simulation platforms lack error-correction mechanisms, which means that if unexpected results occur during the simulation process, they can be accumulated and amplified as the simulation progresses (see Figure~\ref{exp3}(b)).
 To solve this problem, in our platform, we provide two strategies for correcting the simulation errors.
-The first one is based on LLMs, where we leverage GPT-4o to score on or revise the simulated results.
+The first one is based on LLMs, where we leverage GPT-4o to score on or revise the simulated result, utilizing the capabilities of LLMs as judges~\cite{zheng2023judging}.
 The second one is based on real humans, where we provide interfaces for the users to score or revise the simulated agent behaviors.
 Between these two approaches, the first is more efficient and requires no human intervention, though it may be less accurate due to the inherent biases of LLM.
 The second approach is more aligned with real humans but can be labor-intensive and less efficient.
 Suppose the simulation result is represented by a $(q,a)$ pair, where $q$ is the prompt for driving an agent action, and $a$ is the action.
 For each of the above strategies, there are two forms of feedback provided by LLMs or real humans.
 Let the score for $(q,a)$ be $s$, and $a'$ be the revised results\footnote{It should be noted that $s$ and $a'$ may not co-exist for the same $(q,a)$ pair.}.
-Then, we use $(q,a,s)$ and $(q, a')$ to fine-tune the backbone LLMs using PPO and SFT, respectively.
+Then, we use $(q,a,s)$ and $(q, a')$ to fine-tune the backbone LLMs using PPO~\cite{schulman2017proximal} and SFT, respectively.

 To evaluate the effectiveness of our designed error-correction mechanisms, we conduct experiments based on the job market scenario with LLMs as the feedback provider.
 To begin with, we evaluate whether PPO and SFT can improve the simulation results in a single round.
-In the experiments, we select different numbers of samples for labeling, and use GPT-4o to measure the reasonableness of the simulation results.
+In the experiments, we select different numbers of samples for labeling, and use GPT-4o to measure the reasonableness of the simulation results, assigning scores from 1 to 5 based on reasonableness level, from low to high.
 From Figure~\ref{exp2}(a), we can see: for both PPO and SFT, they can improve the simulation performance across different numbers of labeled samples.
 Compared with PPO, the results of SFT are better, which is reasonable, since the revised action $a'$ used in SFT may include more effective and comprehensive information.

 Next, we evaluate the effectiveness of the error-correction mechanisms in a multi-round setting.
 Specifically, we fine-tune the backbone LLMs in the earlier round and use the updated models to simulate the results in the subsequent round.
 We present the results in Figure~\ref{exp2}(b).
 We can see: if we do not conduct error-correction (the yellow line), the simulation performance is unsatisfactory.
 When using PPO (the blue line) or SFT (the red line), the simulation performance improves significantly, and these improvements continue to increase as the number of simulation rounds grows.